 Afterschool and Summer Employment in Boston

-- Artists For Humanityopens a new window – AFH hires teens to work across 5 different studios: Painting, 3D Design, Graphics, Photography and Video & Motion. **As of January 2017, there is a temporary hold on the recruitment of new teens as AFH is expanding and moving to a larger space!
-Once re-opened, AFH looks forward to hiring 3X as many teens!
+- Artists For Humanityopens a new window – AFH hires teens to work across 5 different studios: Painting, 3D Design, Graphics, Photography and Video & Motion.

 - Boch Center Wang Theater – Job opportunities for teens interested in using the performing arts (dance, music, or acting) for social change.

 - BCYF Youth Engagement and Employmentopens a new window – Opportunities for summer and school-year jobs.

 - Boston Private Industry Council (PIC)opens a new window – The Boston Private Industry Council (PIC) offers Boston Public School students a variety of ways to work and learn.
 The PIC organizes the Mayor’s Summer Jobs Campaign and a limited number of school-year internships.

 - Jobs for Teens HQopens a new window – This website provides teens with jobs for teens by city/state, resume writing tips, job fair information, interviewing best practices, work permit info, volunteering opportunities, labor laws, and other information to help them succeed.

 - Mayor’s Youth Lineopens a new window – A resource created by Boston teens for teens and their parents.

 - Youth Conservation Corps – Apply to work outdoors as part of team with Boston Natural Areas Network to help parks in Boston.

 - Teen Employment with YMCA opens a new window– The Y has employment opportunity for teens.